RebelToolbox/RebelDocumentation/tutorials/animation/2d_skeletons.rst

 .. seealso::

-   Before starting, we recommend you to go through the :ref:`doc_cutout_animation` tutorial to gain a general understanding of animating within Rebel Engine.
+   Before starting, we recommend you to go through the :doc:`cutout_animation` tutorial to gain a general understanding of animating within Rebel Engine.

 For this tutorial, we will be using a single image to construct our character.